xtremespb/sfxjs/README.md

 sfxjs source.js result.js
 ```

-**Important**: once unpacked, the "packed" version is replaced with "unpacked" one.
+**Important**: after the first run, the "packed" version is replaced with "unpacked" one.
+This means that it's only useful for distribution and download links.